socdream/CoreMath/README.md

-# CoreImaging
+# CoreMath

 .NET Core library to extend the Math capabilities of the framework

 ## Installation

-Install from NuGet: CoreMath package.
+Install from NuGet: JavierOltra.CoreMath package.

 ## Usage